ewjay/fapiwiki/FAPI_Meeting_Notes_2021-05-26_Atlantic.rst

 Roll Call
 ===========
-* Attending: nat, Kosuke, Don, Takahiko, Ali, Tony, Francis, Dima, Ralph, Bjorn, Michael Schlapfer, Joseph, Chris Wood (Axway), Danillo Branco, Gail,Filliop, Brian, Torsten Lukasz, Bary , Stuart , Steinar.
+* Attending: nat, Kosuke, Don, Takahiko, Ali, Tony, Francis, Dima, Ralph, Bjorn, Michael Schlapfer, Joseph, Chris Wood (Axway), Danillo Branco, Gail, Fillip, Brian, Torsten Lukasz, Bary, Stuart, Steinar.
 * Regrets:
 * Guest:

 Adoption of Agenda (Nat)
 ===========================
+As the agenda was not distributed, it started with the default one.

 Events (Nat)
 ======================
 OpenID Workshop @ Brazil (Don)
 --------------------------------
+* Great success.
+A few hundred people attended.
+* There is thrust to the information as there is not enough info in Portuguese.
+* Some documents are being translated thanks to Daniello.
+* Creation of movies describing how to get certified is considered to be made.

 External Organizations (Nat)